Fairide/fairide.github.io/_pages/termsandconditions.md

 - **Prohibited Activities:** Users are prohibited from engaging in any activity that is illegal, harmful, or disruptive to the app's operations.

 ### Payments
-- **Bitcoin Transactions:** All payments are processed through Bitcoin and the Lightning Network, ensuring secure and fast transactions.
+- **Bitcoin Transactions:** All Bitcoin payments are processed through Bitcoin and the Lightning Network, ensuring secure and fast transactions.
-- **Fiat Exchange:** Internal exchange services are provided for converting between Bitcoin and fiat currencies.
+- **Fiat Transactions:** All Fiat payments are processed through Stripe Connect and are separate from Bitcoin transactions.
+- **No Crypto Exchange:** We do not provide cryptocurrency exchange services.

 ### Privacy
 - **Data Protection:** We are committed to protecting your privacy.
 All communications are encrypted using the NOSTR protocol to ensure data security.